-If you’re starting up a products business then hopefully you’ve already read or listened to my interview with Gemma Whates, on the 10 things to do, right at the beginning, to set yourself up for success.
+If you want to create a product a product to sell, then hopefully you’ve already read or listened to my interview with Gemma Whates, on the 10 things to do, right at the beginning, to set yourself up for success.

 There are 3 additional things I suggest you also think about, that we didn’t cover.
 I never want to overwhelm you, but I do suggest getting these product-business specific things in place at the outset.